Best Scope for 223 – My Top 5 Optics in 2023

 My Feelings After Using the Nikon P-Tactical .223 3-9×40 Riflescope

 I can report that the rest of the scope is similarly high quality.
 It features spring-loaded instant zero-reset windage and elevation turrets that are well-marked for easy reference.
-They offered me tactile feedback and allowed me to reset them back to zero after making quick adjustments.
+In my usage, I appreciated the tactile clicks of the turrets which allowed for precise adjustments.
+After sighting in initially, I tested resetting to zero which worked perfectly to realign my point of aim.
 The scope is also made with a 1-inch body tube, so it didn’t take up too much space on my rifle, and it only weighs 16.9 ounces.

 The optics are fully multicoated for added light transmission and durability.
+Trying the scope in various lighting conditions from dawn to dusk, I found the fully multi-coated lenses maintained excellent brightness and clarity.
+This aided in target identification and accuracy.
 And I also benefited from a quick focus eyepiece that allowed me to acquire my target snappily.
 I can confirm that eye relief is also great, ranging between 3 and 4 inches depending on the magnification settings I set.
 All in all, I can safely say it’s an agile and effective scope for most .223 target shooting needs.

 Product Highlights